All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 This is often disclosed during an initial consultation and is completed through a specific criterion.

-The ASAM Criteria (American Society of Addiction Medicine Patient Placement Criteria) is used for this exact purpose.
+The American Society of Addiction Medicine’s Patient Placement Criteria (ASAM Criteria) is used for this exact purpose.

 Developed to assess the intensity of rehabilitative treatments required by an individual, this system is used across the world to determine levels of care.